-During the 1950's, hybrid chickens were created that could produce large numbers of eggs in intensive farming systems and the price of eggs fell and their availability increased.
+During the 1950’s, hybrid chickens were created that could produce large numbers of eggs in intensive farming systems.
+The price of eggs came down as their availability increased.
 Supermarkets were born and contributed further to the downward pressure on price.
 Outbreaks of Salmonella further added to the decline in the number of people keeping chickens at home.

-Thankfully, over the last few years, chickens have been making a bit of a come back to our back gardens and there are more and more people looking at keeping a few hens for eggs again at home.
-From a couple of hybrid egg layers to some of the more specialist pure breeds, there is a breed to suit everyone.
+Thankfully, over the last few years, chickens have been making a come back to our back gardens and there are more and more people looking at keeping a few hens for eggs again at home.
+From hybrid egg layers to some of the more specialist pure breeds, there is a breed to suit everyone.

 There is something tremendously relaxing seeing chickens scratching around the garden looking for bugs or worms.
 Many chicken fanatics started with just a few chickens for eggs but ended up getting more, not because they needed more eggs but because they enjoyed keeping them so much.

-One of the biggest advantages is that you control what goes into your chickens and furthermore, their eggs; so there are no fears of unwanted antibiotic residues or other nasties appearing in the eggs you eat, not to mention the fantastric taste.
+One of the biggest advantages of chicken keeping is that they are productive pets producing delicious eggs.
+You control their diet and ultimately what goes into their eggs too; so there are no fears of unwanted antibiotic residues or other nasties in the eggs you eat.
 Ask any poultry keeper whether their eggs taste better than shop bought eggs, you can guess what their answer will be!

 Collecting hatching eggs from my chickens, incubating them and seeing that first little chick pip through its shell just 21 days later is an incredible part of nature that I never tire of watching and I always know where my children take visitors as soon as they arrive… to see the chicks!